treosh/lighthouse-ci-action/README.md

 #### `configPath`

-Set a path to a custom [lighthouserc file](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/cli.md#configuration) for full control of the Lighthouse enviroment and assertions.
+Set a path to a custom [lighthouserc file](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/cli.md#configuration) for full control of the Lighthouse environment and assertions.

 Use `lighthouserc` to configure the collection of data (via Lighthouse config and Chrome Flags), and CI assertions (via LHCI assertions).